 Do the apostle’s words here necessarily apply to all persons who are put out of the congregation for wrongdoing?…Are, then, all who have been disfellowshipped like the persons described in John’s second letter?
 At the time that they had to be disfellowshipped they were apparently following a course like such ones or at least manifesting a similar sentiment.

-In The Watchtower of 15 September 1981, a view that differs from the view in the articles about disfellowshipping from 1974 is presented.
+In The Watchtower of September 15, 1981, page 24, a view that differs from the view in the articles about disfellowshipping from 1974 is presented.

 All faithful Christians need to take to heart the serious truth that God inspired John to write: “He that says a greeting to [an expelled sinner who is promoting an erroneous teaching or carrying on ungodly conduct] is a sharer in his wicked works.”—2 John 11.

-The Watchtower of 1 August 1974 argues that John 9-11 does not discuss disfellowshipping.
+The Watchtower of August 1, 1974 argues that John 9-11 does not discuss disfellowshipped persons.
 But the verses are an illustration of those who are disfellowshipped.
 But the quotation above claims without any contextual evidence that 2 John discusses an expelled sinner.
 The expression in The Watchtower of 1974 is correct, and the view in The Watchtower of 1981 is wrong.

 2 JOHN 7-11 APPLIED TO DISASSOCIATED PERSONS